SQream/sqream_docs/operational_guides/query_split.rst

 * If you are not using aggregations, it's best to split the query using a column that appears in the a ``WHERE`` or ``JOIN`` clause.

 * When using the ``JOIN`` key, it is usually better to use the key of the smaller table.

-* For simple queries involving just one table, splitting is unlikely to enhance performance.

 Choosing a Column to Split by
 ------------------------------